Property Division Attorneys in Melrose, MA

 What is Considered to be Marital Property in Massachusetts?

 In general, marital property, also known as the “marital estate” in Massachusetts, usually consists of tangible property such as houses, automobiles, and other types of real estate.
-It also includes intangible property such as investments, stock options, retirement accounts, and other portfolios.
+It also includes intangible property such as investments, stock options, retirement accounts, and other portfolios gained during the marriage and belonging to either spouse.

 What is an Automatic Restraining Order in Cases of Property Division?